LarissaMorrell/grow-tree/README.md

 ### Server Structure

-The server folder contains a `server.js` which uses [Express.js](https://expressjs.com/) apply middleware and perform GET requests.
+The server folder contains a `server.js` which uses [Express.js](https://expressjs.com/) to apply middleware and perform GET requests.

 # Linting